Some of the best tank setups are also the smallest!

 All Betta fish need a 5 to 10 gallon tank.

-It is called the Siamese Fighting Fish because it is extremely aggressive to its own kind.
+It is called the Siamese Fighting Fish because it is extremely aggressive toward its own kind.
 However, they can learn to get along with small schooling fish such as Tetras and Rasboras.
 They should never be kept with their own kind or other Gourami fish.

 Frequently Asked Questions about Nano Fish